lessy-community/lessy/docs/deployment.md

 ## Create a dedicated user

-Even if it is not required, you should create a user dedicated to Project Zero on your system:
+Even if it is not required, you should create a user dedicated to Lessy on your system:

 ```
-root# adduser project-zero
+root# adduser lessy
-root# chmod 755 /home/project-zero
+root# chmod 755 /home/lessy
 ```

 ## Install database